GrzegorzSobierala/SpaceWars/README.md

 - **Demo Mission**
   Your primary objective is to destroy the enemy’s Main Station.
-Sabotage a Supply Station to weaken defenses, intercept a critical Cargo Ship to sever supply lines, or launch a full‑frontal assault—choose your strategy.
+Sabotage a Supply Station to weaken defenses, intercept a critical Cargo Ship to sever supply lines, or launch a frontal assault.
+Choose your strategy.
   <img width="1582" height="836" alt="Demo2" src="https://github.com/user-attachments/assets/c64cc978-c450-465a-8853-e95d2b2eaab6" />